-- 5.7.2 Recognising however that the supply of HKD-denominated HQLA is not always sufficient to meet the banking sector's aggregate demand for holding such assets for liquidity purposes, one of the options from amongst the "Alternative Liquidity Approaches" provided by the BCBS, i.e. the use of foreign currency HQLA to cover domestic currency liquidity needs, has been adopted in the local framework (the ALA option). - 5.7.3 Pursuant to rule 37, a category 1 institution may use part of its foreign currency-denominated HQLA to cover the institution's "HKD LCR mismatch" in the calculation of the LCR, subject to the conditions and requirements set out in rule 37 and rule 38. - 5.7.4 Although a category 1 institution adopting the ALA option is not required to obtain the MA's prior approval for doing so, it must be able to demonstrate, if requested by the MA, its compliance with all of the conditions and requirements set out in rule 37 and rule 38. - 5.7.5 In particular, rule 37 provides that - (a) a "rule 37 institution" must be able to demonstrate to the satisfaction of the MA that it has a genuine need to use foreign currency-denominated HQLA to cover HKD-denominated total net cash outflows in order to maintain its LCR of not less than the minimum requirement set out in rule 4;46 - (b) the foreign currency-denominated HQLA
+- 5.7.2 Recognising however that the supply of HKDdenominated HQLA is not always sufficient to meet the banking sector's aggregate demand for holding such assets for liquidity purposes, one of the options from amongst the "Alternative Liquidity Approaches" provided by the BCBS, i.e. the use of foreign currency HQLA to cover domestic currency liquidity needs, has been adopted in the local framework. - 5.7.3 Pursuant to rule 37, a category 1 institution may use part of its foreign currency-denominated HQLA to cover the institution's "HKD LCR mismatch"58 in the calculation of the LCR, subject to the conditions and requirements set out in rule 37 and rule 38. - 5.7.4 Although a category 1 institution adopting the ALA is not required to obtain the MA's prior approval for doing so, it must be able to demonstrate, if requested by the MA, its compliance with all of the conditions and requirements set out in rule 37 and rule 38. - 5.7.5 In particular, rule 37 provides that - (a) a "rule 37 institution" must be able to demonstrate to the satisfaction of the MA that it has a genuine need to use foreign currency-denominated HQLA to cover HKDdenominated total net cash outflows in order to maintain its LCR of not less than the minimum requirement set out in rule 4;59

-As defined in rule 36, "HKD LCR mismatch", in relation to the calculation by a category 1 institution of its LCR, means that portion of the institution's HKD-denominated total net cash outflows that is not covered by its HKD-denominated HQLA.
+58 As defined in rule 36, "HKD LCR mismatch", in relation to the calculation by a category 1 institution of its LCR, means that portion of the institution's HKD-denominated total net cash outflows that is not covered by its HKD-denominated HQLA.

-The application of rule 37 by a category 1 institution should mainly be driven by the existence of a substantive shortfall in HQLA denominated in HKD (versus the institution's HKD-denominated total net cash outflows) for the purposes of rule 27(2)(c), that cannot be easily or aptly addressed due to various practical issues (such as the difficulty for the institution to materially change the currency composition of its stock of HQLA or liquidity risk profile within a short period of time, or to acquire enough HKD-denominated HQLA having regard to market circumstances, in order to reduce its level of currency mismatch under the LCR).
-This means that a category 1 institution should not make use of the provisions under rule 37 for the sole purpose of seeking profit.
+59 The application of rule 37 by a category 1 institution should mainly be driven by the existence of a substantive shortfall in HQLA denominated in HKD (versus the institution's HKD-denominated total net cash outflows) for the purposes of rule 27(2)(c), that cannot be easily or aptly addressed due to various practical issues (such as the difficulty for the institution to materially change the currency